jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Implement `GoalTrackingService` protocol
 - Create goal repository and storage

+**Execution Summary**: Implemented a comprehensive goal tracking system with models, enums, repository, and service.
+Created the Goal model with properties for different types of productivity goals, GoalType enum for various goal metrics (timeSpent, timeLimit, activityCount, etc.), and GoalFrequency enum for scheduling (daily, weekdays, weekends, etc.).
+Built the GoalRepository with GRDB integration for data storage, querying, and reactive updates via Combine.
+Developed the GoalTrackingService to manage goal lifecycle and automatically calculate progress based on user activity.
+Added custom calculation methods for different goal types and integrated with the existing ActivityRecordRepository.
+Enhanced the AppDelegate to provide access to goal-related services throughout the application. **DONE**

 ### Step 16: Goal Creation Interface
 - Build goal definition form
 - Implement validation logic
 - Create activity matcher interface
 - Setup goal management views

+**Execution Summary**: Created a comprehensive goal management UI with SwiftUI, featuring a GoalCreationView for defining new goals with extensive configuration options.
+Implemented form validation for goal parameters, enabled filtering by activity categories, applications, and URLs.
+Developed a GoalsView with master-detail layout, listing goals with progress indicators and providing detailed goal information.
+Added filtering capabilities for goals by status (active, completed, expired, archived).
+Integrated with the GoalTrackingService for reactive data updates using Combine.
+Connected the interface to the MenuBarView for easy access from the status bar and updated the AppDelegate to handle goal window management.
+Created an intuitive and visually appealing interface for users to define, track, and manage their productivity goals. **DONE**

 ### Step 17: Progress Tracking
 - Implement `GoalProgress` calculation